-It’s that time of the year when people try to forecast what the trends will be the main drivers in the year to come.
+It’s that time of the year when people try to forecast what trends will be the main drivers in the year to come.
 Not to be left out, we’re jumping on the bandwagon and channeling our inner Nostradamus.

-- This is going to be focused on digital.
+- This is going to be focused on digital;.

 - It is focused on trends for Nigeria and

 And, without further ado, we present the Playhouse Communication Ltd Trends for 2021.
 Oh, sorry, one more ‘ado’ – the list is in no particular order.

 COVID COVID COVID

-Well, please permit to us to paraphrase it and say, “The greatest harm we have pulled over covid is convincing the world that it is temporary.”
+Well, please permit us to paraphrase it and say, “The greatest COVID trick pulled is convincing the world that it is temporary.”
 You know, “we’ll just do lockdown for a few weeks and before you know it, everything will be back to normal”.
-And so we keep treading water waiting and not accepting the position we find ourselves in so we can come to terms with it and move on.
+And we keep treading water waiting – not accepting the position we find ourselves in so we can come to terms with it and move on.

-So, some more ‘not so good news’.
-As a result of covid and poor oil prices, our economy is f*cked.
+Some more ‘not so good news’.
+As a result of COVID and poor oil prices, our economy is in trouble.
 We are in a recession.
 And there is no light at the end of the tunnel.
 This is not unique to Nigeria.

 Late in 2019, the Nigerian Senate started considering two bills relating to freedom of expression online.
-The two bills are ‘the National Commission for the Prohibition of Hate Speech bill’ and ‘the Protection from Internet Falsehood and Manipulation and other Related Offences’ bill.
+The two bills are ‘The National Commission for the Prohibition of Hate Speech bill’ and ‘The Protection from Internet Falsehood and Manipulation and other Related Offences’ bill.
 Those in support of the bills claim that they will help curtail hate speech.
 Those against believe that the bills are aimed at reducing our freedom of speech.
-So, we expect that the Govt will try to push these bills through.
+Either way, we expect that the Govt will try to push these bills through.